Loerarchy is the opposite of hierarchy. So if a hierarchy looks like this…

 Why management by loerarchy®?

-Any business that embraces management by loerarchy stands to benefit in a variety of ways.
+Any business that embraces management by loerarchy stands will benefit in a variety of ways.

 First and foremost, that organization will be more competitive, and therefore more profitable than businesses which continue to rely on more traditional, command and control-style management practices.